-The company policy is that cash holdings must be held in counterparties classified as investment grade or above by the main ratings agencies of Moody's, Fitch and/or S&P.
+The company policy is that cash holdings must be held in counterparties classified as investment grade or above by the main ratings agencies, Moody's and S&P.

 Third party reinsurers are required to be credit scored at 'A-' (or equivalent) or be SII regulated in the UK or EU, and in compliance with their solvency capital requirements, in order to be accepted unless appropriate collateral is provided to mitigate the exposure.